philipschm1tt/talk_ksqldb_joins/script.md

 I just start ksqlDB locally via docker – as shown in the Quickstart on the ksqlDB.io site.

-I have a docker-compose.yml – copied from ksqlDB.io – that points to my locally running Confluent Platform.
+I have a docker-compose file that points to my locally running Confluent Platform.
+It start the ksqldb-server and the ksqldb-cli.
+Then I can connect to the ksqldb-cli via docker.

     docker-compose up
     docker exec -it ksqldb-cli ksql http://localhost:8088